Deseronto: History

 In 1871, a county by-law provided for the incorporation of Mill Point as a Village.
 Mill Point took the name Deseronto in 1881 in honour of the Mohawk chief Deserontyon (aka John Deseronto) who had led the first Mohawk and other loyalist settlers to the area following the American Revolution.
 In 1889, it was incorporated as a Town.
 At its 1895 peak, Deseronto had 3338 people and was a thriving town with bakeries, drugstores, hardware stores and hotels.
 Edward Wilkes Rathbun, head of the Rathbun family business at the time, was a millionaire until an 1896 fire on the timber docks did a quarter-million dollars damage.

 The town's Post Office, designed by Chief Dominion Architect Thomas Fuller, was completed in 1901.
 During World War I, Deseronto was home to two Royal Flying Corps training camps.

 The Rathbun Company developed many diversified industries, including a sash and door factory, shipyard, railway car works, terra cotta factory, flour mill, gas works and chemical works, all located in Deseronto.
 But changing markets, devastating fires, depleting lumber stock, and a lack of good forest management led to the company's decline; the core timber and minerals resource businesses were dead by 1916 due to exhaustion of natural resources.
 The company surrendered its charter in 1923.
 The town's population fell from 3500 in 1924 to 1300 during the Great Depression ten years later.

+By the 1930s, with the Great Depression in full swing, the railway line through Deseronto was slowly abandoned.
+The former Canadian Northern line through the town had become a part of the Canadian National Railways system following railway nationalization by the federal government.
+It appeared in CNR timetables as early as 1923 as the Deseronto Subdivision.
+Around 1931, the CNR abandoned the section of line between Deseronto and Trenton, which also cut off the direct connection to Brighton.
+The line beyond Brighton had already been closed in the 1920s as a result of consolidation of the former Canadian Northern and Grand Trunk systems under the CNR.
+The closure of the line to Trenton cut off the connection at Trenton to the former Central Ontario Railway, by then known as the CN Maynooth and Picton subdivisions.

+These developments placed Deseronto at the end of a branch line to Napanee, limiting rail transport to and from the town.
+The line became known as the Deseronto Branch by 1935 and the Deseronto Spur by 1959, with full line closure taking place in 1986.